elbersb/tidylog/README.md

 #> ungroup: no grouping variables left
 ```

-Here, it might have been accidental that the `filter` command had no
+Here, it might have been accidental that the last `filter` command had
-effect.
+no effect.

 ## Installation